00Fjongl/js-extra/Minification/mini.md

 //parentheses abused
 isFinite(c)&&(console.log('c is infinite'),isNaN(c)?b:a)();
 ```
 The same can also be done with bracket notation (e.g. `array1&&array1[delete array1,4]`), although some cases may interfere with its return value.
-Beyond function returns and conditionals, this is applicable to default parameters and passing arguments.
+Beyond function returns and conditionals, this is applicable to default parameters, passing arguments, and giving more reason to reassign variables.
 Unused arguments in functions also serve as space.
 # Major Redesigns
 Some methods may outshine the usual ones at specific tasks.
 For example, a self-invoked function may serve as a shorter alternative to a temporary for loop, or `Array.forEach`, `Array.map`, or a while loop.
 The `.split` function can even be used to split every 2,000 characters better than a for loop can:
 ```js